imrafaelmerino/JIO/README.md

 - `accumulative_time`: The accumulative execution time in milliseconds.
 - `failures`: An array of failure contexts, each containing a reason and context.
 - `exceptions`: An array of exception contexts, each containing a message, type, and stack trace.

+Exceptions or failures has an associated context (`Context` class) with the following fields:

+- `start`: Represents the instant when a test starts.
+This timestamp is essential for tracking the timing of test execution.
+- `seed`: Signifies the seed for random data generation.
+This seed is crucial for reproducing bugs since pseudo-random generators always produce the same sequence of values when fed with the same seed.
+It ensures the ability to recreate the exact data sequence.
+- `generatedSeqNumber`: Denotes the sequence number for data generation.
+This number helps in understanding the order of data generation and identifying patterns or issues in the data.
+- `input`: Represents the input data of the test.
+This field provides insight into the specific data that was used during a test execution.
+It's important for analyzing the test's behavior and identifying problematic inputs.
+- `tags`: Contains a string that can be used to categorize the input data, based on classifiers or conditions.
+This information helps in identifying and categorizing specific inputs and associating them with potential issues.

+These fields collectively provide valuable context information for each test execution.
+In particular, the `seed` and `generatedSeqNumber` fields are vital for reproducing bugs because they allow you to precisely recreate the sequence of random data that led to a specific issue.

 By examining the `Report` class, you can gain valuable insights into the performance of your property-based tests, identify failures, and pinpoint exceptions.